Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 ### Get Deeper: How to use FIWARE PySpark Connector

+The previous subsection just explained how FIWARE PySpark connector works, after being correctly configured and used.
+This subsection provides deeper comprehension of what it is necessary to do with custom algorithms to achieve those results.

 #### Configuration File
-The previous subsection just explained how FIWARE PySpark connector works, after being correctly configured and used.
-However, A deeper comprehension of what was done is necessary.
 To start getting familiar with FIWARE pyspark connector, let's speak of its configuration file.
 Configuration file contains some class definition and default configuration values.
 Here's an example: